Opentrons/otone_docs/Setup_Mac.md

 1. Go to System Preferences and click on Networking.

-![Screenshot] (img/Setup_Mac/Networking_1.jpg)
+![Seystem Preferences Screenshot] (img/Setup_Mac/Networking_1.jpg)

 2. Select the Ethernet connection that is going to the RPi.
 Change the Configure IPv4 drop-down menue to "Using DHCP with manual address."

-PICTURE - screenshot of networking.
+Set the address to 10.10.1.1.
+Then click 'Apply.'

+![Network Settings Screenshot] (img/Setup_Mac/Networking_2.jpg)

-Open a browser, or a new tab in the browser you already have open (Chrome works well).
+3. Open a browser, or a new tab in the browser you already have open (Chrome works well).
 Type 10.10.1.2 into the address bar and press 'enter.'

+![Browser IP Address Screenshot] (img/Setup_Mac/Networking_3.jpg)